DedpewlControl/Sector-Files/README.md

-# 🇫🇷 French vACC Controller Packs Repository
+# 🇫🇷 French vACC Sector File Repository

 Welcome to the official collaborative repository for the **French vACC Controller Packs**.